Our Team

 Carey is an attorney and owns and manages her own firm in Colorado Springs.

-An Ohio native, graduate of the University of Colorado-Boulder and resides in Monument, Colorado.
-“There is nothing more beautiful than the gift of a life."
-Her son, Adam, was born nine weeks premature at 31 weeks while she was working in radio broadcasting in Colorado Springs.
 Her and her family were so fortunate that Adam was in the NICU for only a month, but so many other premature babies are in the hospital for much longer or have health complications beyond their hospital stays.
 This can take a toll on families’ finances, work schedules, sibling childcare, as well as their own health and well-being.

 J.J. is passionate about the work we do and the commitment we have in Newborn Hope; to strive to offer hope for our preemie families, medical teams, and other related sources.